BiodigitalJaz/web-kubeauth/README.md

 3. After selecting a context and successfully authenticating, you will be redirected to the protected home page.
 If authentication fails, an error message will be displayed.

+4. Leveraging Kubernetes RBAC, we are granting access to the authenticated page if you are associated with the required ClusterRoleBinding.
+This is set as an environment variable `os.Getenv("ACCESS_ROLE")`.
+As an example, we are listing out the assiciated clusterrolebindings and rolebindings on the authenticated home page.

 ### Project Structure

 - `cmd/main.go`: The main application file that handles routing, authentication, and session management.